Dryer Fires: Common Causes and Prevention Tips

-The most common cause of dryer fires is a result of lint build-up in the dryer and exhaust duct.
+The most common cause of dryer fires is the result of lint build-up in the dryer and exhaust duct.
 When dryers are not cleaned on a regular basis the lint build-up restricts airflow, and when the airflow is restricted, clothes take longer to dry.
 This is the first indication that there is a problem.

-Clothes dryers have at least one operational thermostat, a high limit thermostat, and a thermal fuse.
+Clothes dryers have at least one operational thermostat, a high-limit thermostat, and a thermal fuse.
 The purpose of the operational thermostat is to measure the temperature of the air flowing through the dryer.
 This is the temperature of the air that is drying the clothes.
 If the dryer vent has been pinched or has become clogged with lint, the air does not circulate through the dryer.
 The operational thermostat is not capable of measuring the temperature of the air flowing across the thermostat.
-With no airflow, the heat in the heater box will continue to rise until it activates the high limit thermostat.
+With no airflow, the heat in the heater box will continue to rise until it activates the high-limit thermostat.

 Case Example 1